amcgarvey/scMultiome-zebrafish/README.md

 ## Alignment, calling cells, QC

+* Running cellranger-count, discussion on how it deals with nuclei RNA-seq data (including intronic reads)

 ## Clustering, dimensionality reduction, cell type calling and annotation
 * seurat v4
+* archR
+* deeplearning based methods

 ## Sample integration
+* How to integrate multiome samples
+* How to integrate samples with single modality datasets